spdes/computational-sde-intro-lecture/README.md

 6. **Constructions of Wiener processes and stochastic integrals**. <br>
     This lecture explains the constructions of Brownian motion and Ito integrals. <br>
     Date: 5 Dec, 2022.
 Room 101127 Ångström

-Note that the dates for the seminar courses are not fixed.
-They are subject to change depending on the schedule of the lecturers.

 # Reserved timeslots